neilabdev/VinylRecord/README.md

         column_imp(string,name) // or @dynamic
         column_imp(boolean,active) // user.is_active = YES or user.has_active not available using @dynamic
     @end
 ```

-table 'user' will be created.
-It will contain 'name' field.
+Table 'user' will be created.
+It will contain 'name' and 'active' field.

-After describing the model you can start using the framework:
+After describing the model you can start using the framework for persisting and querying objects:

 ```objective-c
     User *user = [User new];
     user.name = @"Alex";